 A change in score is not necessarily a measure of progress

 We cannot simply subtract one score from another and call it progress.
 First, there is the curriculum alignment issue.
 If we use a mid-year test that is not well aligned with the school’s curriculum then we risk making false inferences about pupils’ ability and claiming increasing scores to be evidence of good progress when in actual fact they are evidence of the increasing validity of subsequent tests.
 Second, standardised tests scores are not pinpoint accurate, they are spikey, and apparent differences between pupils’ test scores are often likely to be statistical noise.
-To ascertain whether or not changes in test scores are meaningful we would need to know if those changes are out of the ordinary, which is why some test providers show the standard error around individual pupil scores.
-Where there is no overlap between standard errors of pupils’ test scores, this may suggest that differences are significant but – and this is important – we cannot be certain.
+To ascertain whether or not changes in test scores are meaningful we would need to know if those changes are out of the ordinary, which is why some test providers show a confidence interval – a margin of error – around individual pupil scores.
+Where there is no overlap between confidence intervals of pupils’ consecutive test scores, this may suggest that differences are significant but – and this is important – we cannot be certain.
 Third, it may be that subsequent tests prioritise different topics so it’s not necessarily evidence of progress but evidence that pupils are more familiar with the content of one test than another.
 And finally, no change in score indicates that the pupil is maintaining their position nationally and that can be interpreted as evidence of good progress.

 Not all apparently equal changes in score are equal